 Work received more than five days after the submission deadline will receive a mark of zero.
 In such circumstances, where a student is required to re-sit/re-take the assessment, the reassessment task must be different from the original assessment.
 Re-submission of the original piece of work is not permissible, except in the case of project work or dissertations.
+All days, including weekends, are counted as submission days for the purpose of applying penalties.
 In exceptional cases where assessments are not submitted electronically, penalties will be applied for working days only.
 A working day is defined as a day when LSTM is open and staff would normally be available for work and thus also be available for contact by students.
 However, Good Friday and Bank Holiday Mondays will be treated as working days for these purposes if they coincide with a submission deadline and standard penalties will apply for late submissions.